StPfeffer/fag-spring-boot/README.en-US.md

 mvn spring-boot:run
 ```

-By default, the application will open on port 8080.
+By default, the application will start on port 8080.